-While the long-awaited clarification of some burning issues regarding the Xbox One didn’t quite realise everyone’s worst fears, it didn’t quite put them to rest either.
+While clarification of some issues regarding the Xbox One didn’t realise everyone’s worst fears, it didn’t put them to rest either.
 Many of the Xbox One’s policies just don’t sit right.

-The one that bothers me the most is the required online check-in every 24 hours, mostly because there doesn't seem to be a good reason for it to be so restrictive.
-I can understand why some sort of online authentication is required.
-Without it, there would nothing to stop one disc being used to install a game on multiple accounts and the consoles being kept offline to avoid detection.
-However, the same protection could be achieved with a much less restrictive and obtrusive requirement.
+The worst, for me, is the required online check-in every 24 hours.
+There’s no reason for it to be so restrictive.
+I can understand why some sort of online authentication is required; without it, there would nothing to stop one disc being used to install a game on multiple consoles, and said consoles being kept offline to avoid detection.
+But the same protection could be achieved with a much less obtrusive requirement.
 Here’s a way it could work:

-It’s very hard to believe that someone at Microsoft hasn’t also thought of this.
+It’s impossible to believe that someone at Microsoft hasn’t also thought of this.
 It’s a mystery why they are pushing this inconvenience onto their customers when a seemingly better solution is at hand.

-Microsoft continues to talk about the benefits of a constant connection and there are benefits, but it should be up to the consumer whether or not they want to receive them and they shouldn’t be denied access to their purchased and installed content just because they don't want these features.
+Microsoft continues to talk about the benefits of a constant connection, and there are benefits, but it should be up to the individual consumer whether or not they wish to partake, and they shouldn’t be denied access to their purchased and installed content when they refuse certain features.